 Ethiopian Prime Minister Meles Zenawi earlier admitted to jamming the US government-funded VOA broadcasts in Amharic, saying he was prepared to censor the broadcasts because of the service's destabilizing propaganda.

-promptly removed.
+was promptly removed.
 El Ghazzali emailed Facebook, but received no response.
 Two days later, his personal account had been deleted from Facebook as well.
-He says that while the group was live, he received emails from Muslims who opposed the group, as well
+He says that while the group was live, he received emails from Muslims who opposed the

 Since his account and groups do not appear to be in violation of Facebook's TOS, it seems that Facebook is now policing speech, possibly at the behest of a foreign government.